 It is not easy to keep the energy and optimism up like in the bright and warm summer days.

-So today I’d like to share 5 simple habits that make it a lot easier to stay positive and keep the energy up even throughout this dark and often grey season.
+So today I’d like to share 5 habits I use that make it a lot easier to stay positive even throughout this dark and often grey season.

 1. Find one of your biggest energy sucks.